brother-donkey/bracket-builder/README.md

 - add post css
 - exp with post html
 - ensure autoprefixing
-- sort out input of zero in scores
+- improve input of zero in scores
 - handle redeclaration of match result
 - keep track of focus in .game elements so that we can return to the place after the finish game modal closes
 - add random mode (randomize seeds)